-Svetlana Kharchenkova is a Lecturer at the Leiden University Institute for Area Studies.
+Svetlana Kharchenkova is Assistant Professor at the Leiden University Institute for Area Studies.

 Fields of interest

 Svetlana Kharchenkova is working on a book project devoted to the development of the market for contemporary art in China.
 The project approaches the art market from the perspectives of cultural and economic sociology and relies on ethnographic and archival data collected primarily in Beijing.
 It studies market development from a global perspective, and focuses on various aspects of market emergence, such as institution-building and valuation.
 Her second research project focuses on the book publishing industry in contemporary China.

 - Sociology and anthropology of modern China (BA China Studies)